Expertise

 Changes Since Our Last Review

-Figure 1 - iReport includes a large number of pre-defined data source types
+Figure 1 - JSS includes a large number of pre-defined data source types

 Components

-Jasper’s product suite is fairly broad (although not as broad as Pentaho) including reporting and Data Integration/ETL (Extract-Transform-Load of Data).
+Jasper’s product suite is fairly broad (although not as broad as Pentaho) including reporting and data integration/ETL.
 The open-source community edition includes the following components for reporting:

 1. JasperReports Library - The JasperReports Library is an extensive library of Java classes and APIs that let you programmatically create report designs, run them against data sources, and render their output in HTML, PDF, Excel, and other output formats.
 You can embed JasperReports inside your Java applications.
 If you are using the JasperReports Engine to run reports, then JasperReports Server is not required.